$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Related Work

 \subsection{Commonsense Inference for Storytelling}

+Early research on automated story generation research focused on designing systems that create \textit{coherent} stories \cite{Lebowitz1986, Turner1986, Liu2002, Young2013}.
+Despite the success of neural networks for AI tasks, commonsense and coherence remain big issues for story generation systems.

-Evaluating the quality of automated generated stories has proved difficult because of the creative nature of the task.
-One approach is to apply commonsense reasoning to the events of a story.
-The Story Cloze Test~\cite{mostafazadeh-etal-2016-corpus} formulates story ending generation as a multiple-choice task, having systems look at several possible endings, and predict the one that is most reasonable. \citet{Guan2019} integrated commonsense reasoning directly into their Story Cloze model by building context clues and using implicit knowledge.
+Applying commonsense reasoning to the events of a story has been proposed as one way to tackle the difficult problem of assessing the quality of machine-generated stories.
+The Story Cloze Test~\cite{mostafazadeh-etal-2016-corpus} formulates story ending generation as a multiple-choice task, having systems look at several possible endings and predict the one that is most reasonable. \citet{Guan2019} integrated commonsense reasoning directly into their Story Cloze model by building context clues and using implicit knowledge.

-Commonsense reasoning can also help story generation with issues in plot coherence.
-The Commonsense inference Augmented neural StoryTelling (CAST) framework \cite{Peng2021} introduces commonsense into the generation process, explicitly modeling interactions between multiple characters.
-The stricter, more explicit generation constraints of CAST produce more coherent and on-topic two-character stories that generating via sampling from a distribution alone.
+Commonsense reasoning can also help story generation with issues in plot coherence. \citet{Martin2021Thesis} created a neurosymbolic system that leveraged VerbNet~\cite{Brown2019} facts to ground neural story generation in commonsense reasoning.
+They did this by tracking the story state and pruning out impossible options that a neural network provided as candidate next sentences for the story.
+Similarly, the Commonsense inference Augmented neural StoryTelling (CAST) framework \cite{Peng2021} modeled interactions between multiple characters using ATOMIC.
+The stricter, more explicit generation constraints of CAST produced more coherent and on-topic two-character stories than generating via sampling from a distribution alone.

 TellMeWhy \cite{lal-etal-2021-tellmewhy} is a dataset built on top of ROCStories~\cite{mostafazadeh-etal-2016-corpus}, consisting of 30k questions on why characters perform their actions and the corresponding answers.
 They found that current state-of-the-art models performed far worse than humans, especially on questions whose answers are external to the narratives.
 This contrasts with the findings discussed in \citet{mostafazadeh-etal-2020-glucose} that language models can approach human performance.